microsoft/retina/docs/installation/config.md

 * `enabledPlugin_linux`: Array of enabled plugins for linux.
 * `enabledPlugin_win`: Array of enabled plugins for windows.
 * `metricsInterval`: the interval for which metrics will be gathered.
+* `attachBPFProgramToDefaultInterface`: When this toggle is set to true, Retina will attach the packetparser's eBPF program to the default interface of the node it is running on.
+This is only applicable when running with `enablePodLevel` set to true.

 ## Operator Config